 These tips can help you get a better night’s sleep:

 - Establish a regular bedtime routine.

-- Find ways to switch off and wind down before bed – for example, reading a book, listening to some gentle music, or practising relaxation skills such as deep breathing.
+- Find ways to switch off and wind down before bed – for example, read a book, listen to some gentle music, or use relaxation techniques like deep breathing.

 - Avoid tea, coffee, soft drinks, energy drinks, chocolate and other stimulants close to bedtime.
 They make resting and sleeping harder and affect how well you sleep.

-It can be hard to wind down after a long day, or to switch your mind off to sleep.
+It can be hard to wind down after a long day, or to switch your mind off so you can sleep.
 If you’re having trouble getting to sleep or staying asleep, try not to get worried and frustrated.
 Instead, try reminding yourself that it’s OK that you’re warm and restful in bed.